 Obesity can cause or aggravate many medical conditions.
 High blood pressure, diabetes, and orthopedic problems are among the best-known.
 Another potentially serious condition associated with obesity may be alleviated with surgery: sleep apnea.

 Sleep apnea is when a sleeping person has abnormal pauses in breathing or breathes very shallowly.
 The most common cause is when the soft tissue in the throat collapses when the muscles relax during sleep.

-If a patient who has sleep apnea is also obese, it is highly recommended that he or she lose weight.
-While obesity does not necessarily cause sleep apnea, like many disorders associated with obesity, including heart disease, stroke, high blood pressure, and diabetes, sleep apnea can be improved with weight loss.
+If a patient who has sleep apnea is also obese, it is highly recommended that they lose weight.
+While obesity does not necessarily cause sleep apnea, like many disorders associated with obesity, including:

+Sleep apnea can be improved with weight loss.
 In a 2004 study from the Journal of the American Medical Association, a team of researchers found that 80.4% of gastric bypass patients and 94.6% of lap-band patients experienced resolution of sleep apnea after surgery.
 A recent review of gastric sleeve surgery found that 60% had their sleep apnea resolved .
-Patients should not expect a “cure” for sleep apnea after weight loss surgery, but many people see the symptoms of this potentially serious condition get significantly better regardless of which procedure they undergo.
+Patients should not expect a “cure” for sleep apnea after weight loss surgery.
+Still, many people see the symptoms of this potentially serious condition get significantly better regardless of which procedure they undergo.

 Find Out More

 If you are concerned that you might have sleep apnea, it may be a good idea to go for a "sleep study," in which practitioners monitor your sleep to see whether your breathing is adequate.
 If you would like to discuss the links between obesity and sleep apnea, we'd love to help you find a solution and sleep soundly at night.